GSA-TTS/identity-dev-docs/_pages/configuring-your-sp.md

 # Configuring your Service Provider

 Once you have a SAML implementation, you'll need to configure your SP to work with login.gov.
 View our [SAML metadata](https://github.com/18F/identity-idp/wiki/SAML-Metadata) for all of the pertinent information.
-For an example, see our [demo SP application's configuration](https://github.com/18F/identity-sp-rails/blob/master/config/initializers/omniauth.rb).
+Check out our [SP reference implementations]({{site.baseurl}}/sp-refs/) to see examples of working integrations.
 All logout requests must be signed — we require RSA SHA-256 signatures embedded with logout requests.
 Here's some of the key information you'll need to configure on your side:

 - **NameID Format** — The NameID is the unique identifier used to identify a user across multiple sessions.
 The format is the standard v4 random UUID (Universally Unique IDentifier) in compliance with [RFC 4122](https://tools.ietf.org/html/rfc4122).
 For example: